CITCOM-project/CausalTestingFramework/docs/source/usage.rst

    test_passes = causal_test_case.expected_causal_effect.apply(causal_test_result)
    assert test_passes, "Expected to see a positive change in y."

-Multiple tests can be executed at once using the test engines `test_suite <https://causal-testing-framework.readthedocs.io/en/test_suite.html>`_ feature.
+Multiple tests can be executed at once using the test engines :doc:`Test Suite </frontends/test_suite>` feature.